Saint-Jean-de-la-Lande, Quebec: History

 Between 1915 and 1918, a group of students surveyed part of Robinson Township.
 In the early 1920s, a few New Brunswick squatters settled there, quickly followed by families from Sainte-Rose-du-Dégelé (now Dégelis), who occupied a strip of land along Baker Creek, then by people from Montreal, Quebec, Beauce and Bellechasse.
-In 1923, the mission of Saint-Maur was established, a name that recalls the proximity of the parish of Saint-Benoît-de-Packington, Saint Benedict of Nursia having been the teacher of Saint Maur (around 512-584).
+In 1923, the mission of Saint-Maur was established, a name that recalls the proximity of the parish of Saint-Benoît-de-Packington, Saint Benedict of Nursia having been the teacher of Saint Maur (around 512–584).
 The Saint-Maur mission was installed near the Romain-Caron bridge on the right as you descend the Meruimticook River.
 The church was both school and church.
 Alcime Soucy's children (Eddy, Prime, Fred) attended it.
 It should also be added that two sawmills were in operation in the 1920s/1930s on the banks of the Méruimticook River a few meters from the Romain-Caron bridge on the site of the new bridge.
 The presence of these two mills stimulated the arrival of new settlers and the development of the St-Maur mission.
 One of the mills belonging to Mr. Thibeault left his name to this place which now bears the name of Lac Thibeault.

 Long before the founding of Saint-Maur and St-Jean-de-la-Lande, inhabitants mainly from New Brunswick settled on the Quebec border in a place called Boundary (Border) or called the Coin.
 This town, straddling the border of the two provinces, has been inhabited since the end of the 1800s.
 The construction of the railway that passes through this place is at the origin of this development.
-A hotel, two general stores and a train station have already been in operation in Boundry.
+A hotel, two general stores and a train station have already been in operation in Boundary.